deveshdatwani/nurturelab/README.md

-### This repository contains a django project work for Nurturelab's assignment
+### This repository contains a Django project for Nurturelab's internship assignment

 *********************************************
 Copy right claims reserved by Devesh Datwani.